 Included in your hosting plan are three different webmail clients that are offered free of charge.
 Since the webmail clients available are web based one of the advantages is that you can check your email from any computer with an internet connection.
-SquirrelMail is the most basic of the clients and is recommended for new users, while Horde and RoundCube have more advanced features.
-For more information on how to use webmail click here.
+Learn more information on how to use webmail.

 Desktop clients are applications or programs used to access your email account from your desktop.
 There are many popular clients such as Microsoft Outlook, Mozilla Thunderbird, and Mac Mail.
 For information on setting these email client up, please see our Getting Started Guide: Email.